keymanapp/sentry-relay/README.md

 # sentry-keyman-relay

 This is a super-hacky proxy for sentry events.
-We will only run this for a few months while we move over to new sentry infrastructure.
+We will probably only run this for a few months while we move over to new sentry infrastructure.
 After that time, we'll probably shut this down and ignore errors from old versions of Keyman, Bloom.

 Basic configuration diagram: